openstudiocoalition/openstudiocoalition.github.io/markdown_source/docs/about/roadmap.md

 - Testing of release candidates and new features
 - Direct code contributions for bug fixes and new features
 - Documentation or training material contributions
-## List of Features Needing Funding
+## List of Features Seeking Funding

 ###Distributed Energy Resources
    - Expand capabilities for the app to model solar, storage, electric vehicles, and heat pumps (water and space conditioning)